dell/omnia/docs/source/OmniaInstallGuide/Ubuntu/Provision/installprovisiontool.rst

     ansible-playbook discovery_provision.yml

-.. note:: If the ``input/software_config.json`` has AMD ROCm, Intel Gaudi, and NVIDIA CUDA drivers mentioned, provisioning the cluster will also install the AMD, NVIDIA, and Intel accelerator drivers.
+.. note:: If the ``input/software_config.json`` has AMD ROCm, Intel Gaudi, and NVIDIA CUDA drivers mentioned, the AMD, Intel, and NVIDIA accelerator drivers are installed on the nodes post provisioning.

 ``discovery_provision.yml`` runs in three stages that can be called individually: